Don’t List Another Product Until You Read These Amazon Sellers’ Survey Results!!

 Do You Drive External Traffic to Your Amazon Listings?

-From the last pie-chart it’s clear that less than half of you are taking advantage of external traffic in your scaling up efforts.
-Let’s look at how the 42% of you are bringing unique eyes to their Amazon listings.
+The previous pie chart shows that 58% of you are not taking advantage of external traffic in your scaling efforts.
+Let’s look at how 42% of you are bringing unique eyes to your Amazon listings.

-From a quick look through the responses, it appears that there is an ever-growing list of ways that you probably should be following the lead of that 42%.
+From the responses, it appears that there is an ever-growing list of ways that an Amazon seller can use external traffic to build their brand.

 How Are You Driving External Traffic?

-Over the last year, the bulk of ecommerce conversations could be split three ways, PPC, Amazon business aggregators, and selling on other platforms.
+Over the last year, the bulk of eCommerce conversations could be split three ways: PPC, social commerce such as TikTok, and selling on Walmart.
 From a quick peek at the following chart, I see two main things.
-Walmart still has a way to go before it’s even in Amazon’s rear view mirror, and that there is a growing number of ecommerce options for sellers.
+Walmart still has a way to go before it’s even in Amazon’s rear view mirror, and that there is a growing number of exciting new eCommerce options for sellers.

 What Other Marketplaces Do You Sell On?